alekmaul/pvsneslib/readme.md

 It also contains examples which demonstrate how to use the functions in the library.

 # Before getting started #
 First, you need to know that PVSnesLib uses the C language (assembly is possible and highly recommended for some speed aspects).
 It's highly recommended to be familiar with C programming before trying to develop with PVSnesLib.
 Learning C language at same time as learning Super Nintendo programming is definitely too difficult and you will end up getting nowhere.
-It's important to have a knowledge of the Super Nintendo hardware.
+It's also important to have a good knowledge of the Super Nintendo hardware.

 Here are good entry points to know how Super Nintendo works: